vorSherer/seattle-301n16/assessment/README.md

    1. Create a `put` route on the server to handle this, called `/characters/:name`
    1. When this server-side route is invoked, add one to the click count for the named character in the database
    1. Respond back to the client with a redirect to the index page
-   1. Find a way to automatically load enough data to ensure the most recently changed character is showing on the screen
+   1. Find a way to automatically load enough data to ensure the most recently changed charcter is showing on the screen